bluesky-social/atproto-website/content/blog/create-post.md

 }
 ```

-## Indicating Language
+## Setting the Post's Language

+You can set the post's (human) language, which help will custom feeds or other services parse the post.
+For example, perhaps a user only wants to show English-language posts in their feed — they would use this field to filter out posts in other languages.

-The (human) language of posts can be indicated with the `langs` field. which can be an array of strings in BCP-47 format.
-This is the same standard and format used by web browsers to encode language and localization context.
-If there are multiple languages present in the post, multiple values can be included.
-A common pattern is for accounts or clients to configure (or auto-detect) a set of languages and include those by default for every post, unless the user overrides the configuration on a per-post basis.
+Use the `langs` field to indicate the post language, which can be an array of strings in BCP-47 format.
+(This is the same standard and format used by web browsers to encode language and localization context.)

+You can include multiple values in the array if there are multiple languages present in the post.
+The Bluesky Social client auto-detects the languages in each post and sets them as the default `langs` value, but a user can override the configuration on a per-post basis.

+This snippet sets the `text` and `langs` value of a post to be Thai and English.
 ```python
 # an example with Thai and English (US) languages
 post["text"] = "สวัสดีชาวโลก!\nHello World!"